-After the hearing is completed, the CBA will adjourn into closed session to make a decision on the petition.
+After the hearing is completed, the CBA will adjourn into closed session to decide on the petition.
 The ALJ will prepare the written decision for the CBA, typically within 30 days of the hearing.
 A copy of the final decision will be sent to the Petitioner.